EncodeDecodeStepByStep/EncodeDecodeStepByStep/README.md

 [![pt-br](https://img.shields.io/badge/lang-pt--br-green.svg)](/README.pt-br.md)

 This project was developed with the purpose of performing bitwise file encodings.
-Covering six encoding algorithms: delta, unary, elias-gamma, fibonacci, goulomb, and static huffman.
+Covering six encoding algorithms: delta, unary, Elias-Gamma, Fibonacci, Golomb, and static Huffman.
 In addition, we created a graphical interface to facilitate visualization.

 ## Requirements ⚠